 It's important for grandparents to remember that communicating is a two-way street.
 We must make time to listen.
 For most grandparents, that isn't hard.
 On a technical level, we may need to learn to text and to use FaceTime, Skype or whatever new-fangled technology comes down the pike.
 (Another idiom!)

 Grandchildren have a lot of wisdom to impart to us, too.
 The funny things that grandchildren say can be amazingly profound.
-And through being with them, we learn to live in the moment, to keep our priorities in order and not to sweat the small stuff.
+And through being with them, we learn to live in the moment, to keep our priorities in order and not to sweat the small stuff, all of which can make our lives richer.